TomRosenbloom/php_cert_study/strings/Regular expressions.md

 ##### Capturing subpatterns

-if you supply preg_match() for e.g. with its third parameter *matches*, then that parameter is returned with the results of the matching operation (otherwise known as back references).
+if you supply preg_match() for e.g. with its third parameter *matches*, then that parameter is returned with the results of the matching operation.
 So:

 ```php
 preg_match('/(foo)(bar)(baz)/', 'foobarbaz', $matches);